markfasheh/duperemove/README.md

 # Requirements

-The latest stable code (v0.11) can be found in [the v0.11 branch on github](https://github.com/markfasheh/duperemove/tree/v0.11-branch).
+The latest stable code can be found in [the release page](https://github.com/markfasheh/duperemove/releases)

 Kernel: Duperemove needs a kernel version equal to or greater than 3.13